 The mission of UCD is to advance knowledge, to pursue truth and to foster learning, in an atmosphere of discovery, creativity and innovation, drawing out the best in each student and contributing to the social, cultural and economic life of Ireland in the wider world.
 Trinity is Ireland’s top ranked university, and the only Irish university in the world top 100 universities (QS World University Rankings 2013/14).

-To apply for the scholarship applicants should first meet the entry requirements for the Trinity MBA.
+To apply for the opportunity applicants should first meet the entry requirements for the Trinity MBA.

-Course Level: Scholarships are available to pursue master degree programme.
+Course Level: The studentships are available to pursue master degree programme.

-Study Subject: Scholarships are awarded in the field of Business Administration.
+Study Subject: The studentships are awarded in the field of Business Administration.

-Scholarship Award: This initiative will provide one full scholarship for the Trinity Full Time MBA and 6 bursaries worth €5,000 across the Full Time and Part Time MBA programmes.
+Award: This initiative will provide one full funding for the Trinity Full Time MBA and 6 bursaries worth €5,000 across the Full Time and Part Time MBA programmes.

-Number of Scholarships: One scholarship, as well as 6 bursaries, will be awarded.
+Number of Awards: One scholarship, as well as 6 bursaries, will be awarded.

 - A degree, professional qualification or track record of business achievement